Enlarged male breasts, also known as gynecomastia, is very common. And one that can be quite embarrassing for many… Read More

-Breast augmentation (also referred to as breast enlargement, breast enhancement or augmentation mammoplasty) is the surgical procedure that is used to enlarge a woman’s breast size and improve its shape.
-It is the most popular cosmetic surgical procedure being done today by women and is associated with an extremely high satisfaction rate.
-Surgery involves the insertion of silicone or saline implants into a pocket created either directly behind the breast tissue or the pectoralis muscle of the chest wall.
-Breast implants consist of an outer envelope of silicone rubber that is filled with either silicone or saline.
+Breast augmentation (also referred to as breast enlargement, breast enhancement or augmentation mammoplasty) is the surgical procedure that enlarges a woman’s breast size and improves its shape.
+It has been among the most popular cosmetic surgical procedures for decades and is associated with an extremely high satisfaction rate.
+Surgery involves the insertion of silicone or saline implants into the appropriate location deep within the breasts in order to increase their size.

 I went to Dr. T. for a breast augmentation on recommendations of two of my friends who were very happy with their results.
 He listened to what I wanted, spent alot of time with me and gave me all the information that I needed to make my decision.
 I really liked him and his recommendations and decided to have him do my surgery.
 My breasts are perfect – exactly what I wanted!
 I am so happy now.
 I can definitely recommend him to other friends for their surgery.

 September 16, 2017

 While breast implants are most commonly associated with achieving a larger breast size, this is by no means the sole enhancement and/or purpose they can provide.
 In many cases, implants can be an excellent option for improving the shape or symmetry of the breasts, restoring youthful volume following pregnancy or dramatic weight loss, addressing congenital issues (like Poland’s syndrome) or even reconstructing one or both breasts following mastectomy—with or without necessarily increasing one’s natural breast size appreciably.

 Based on your unique needs and goals, Dr. Turkeltaub can help you select the most appropriate implant type, size and shape for the breast aesthetic you desire.